401(k) withdrawals can come with a heavy tax hit

-Life insurance is often misunderstood as only a “death benefit”
+Life insurance is wrongly seen as just a death benefit

-IUL insurance combines protection with growth — giving you access to tax-free withdrawals, *market protection, and **lifetime coverage* in one powerful strategy.
+IUL insurance blends protection and growth — offering tax-free withdrawals, market downside protection, and lifetime coverage in one smart strategy.

 IUL helped us create a retirement plan that didn’t rely on the market.